avremel/lucene/README.md

 'year': {'1945': 2.625807684692801}}
 ```

-### Vectors Similarity
+### Vector Similarity

-Since everything is a vector we can use cosine similarity to compare the vectors.
-0 indicates no similarity, while 1 indicates that the two vectors are identical.
+Since everything is a vector we can use known formulas from geometry to compare them.

-**Step 1** - dot product.
+**Step 1** - calculate dot product.

 Note that since 'gi' and 'joe' were found in a boosted field ('title'), we apply the exponent (1.1).